 Brexit Shambles: Britain Left The EU On March 29 2019

-Here lies what might turn out to be the real reason for the Brexit shambles presided over by Cameron and May, who’ve teed everything up perfectly for Boris Johnson to play the role of the English Trump and finish the job of turning this already deeply troubled and divided country into a Total Surveillance 5G Smart-State.
+Here lies what might turn out to be the real reason for the Brexit shambles presided over by Cameron and May, who teed everything up perfectly for Boris Johnson to play the role of the English Trump and finish the job of fraudulently replacing UK law with EU law.

 The European Union (Notification of Withdrawal) Act 2017 clearly states that: